Huguitis/aoi.js-documentation/src/functions/Events/interactionDeferUpdate.md

 ---
 title: $interactionDeferUpdate
-description: $interactionDeferUpdate defers the interaction message will be updated.
+description: $interactionDeferUpdate defers the interaction message that will be updated.
 id: interactionDeferUpdate
 ---

-`$interactionDeferUpdate` defers the interaction message will be updated.
+`$interactionDeferUpdate` defers the interaction message that will be updated.

 ## Usage